 Because carbon dioxide is absorbed by our oceans, and is transformed into carbonic acid, oceans are becoming more acidic.
-This is detrimental for marine organisms with carbonate-based shells since either they are unable to form shells in acidic conditions, or they lose shells already established.
+This is detrimental for marine organisms with carbon-based shells since either, they are unable to form shells in acidic conditions, or they lose shells already established.
 Bednaršek et al. (2020) demonstrated that ocean acidification off the coast of Oregon is already having a negative effect on Dungeness crab (Metacarcinus magister) shell formation and durability.
 Dungeness crab is one of the most valuable species on the Oregon coast, and the further acidification of our coastal waters could be catastrophic for this population.
-The losses to the Northwest coast oyster industry, where larvae lose their capacity to form shells, is costing hundreds of thousands of dollars (Ben Achur 2022).
 Additionally, acidosis, a build-up of acidic conditions in the tissues, threatens many marine life forms.